I have been blogging on KRMCRM for several years now. Since it's not even called CRM anymore, I have decided to move into the future on a new site.

 My search for answers ended in my senior year of Computer Science classes when we reached a chapter on virtual memory.
 Years of wondering, pondering, and searching were going to be over at long last when at the end of the class, I raised my hand and asked, "I played this game when I was a kid and it stopped working because of a Virtual Memory error.
 What does that mean?"
 My professor simply said, "Oh it's just a setting.
 You can change it."
 There I sat, processing this disappointing answer, when my whole career path came into question.
 However, it was too late to change my major so a Computer Science graduate I became.

 While I was not sure where I wanted to go now that my virtual memory issues had been resolved, I knew for sure I did not want to write code.
 I was offered a Project Manager Apprentice position where they wanted to put me on their “CRM” team.
-I enthusiastically replied, “that sounds great!” and then proceeded to go home and google what the term "CRM" event meant.
+I enthusiastically replied, “that sounds great!” and then proceeded to go home and google what the term "CRM" even

 During my time in this position, I was introduced to CRM 4.0 and how it was being utilized by a large organization.
 The tool had been rolled out to one department and I would work closely with the project manager / product owner as we rolled it out to other departments.
 This gave me a great exposure to the full project life cycle and I also learned about Customization in CRM.
 I was in charge of field, form and workflow changes.
 As well as many of the training sessions for these new departments.
 All of which introduced to me so much new knowledge and skills, even public speaking.